welchmatt/Neural-Network-Framework/obj/README.md

 Compiled object files will be stored here.
+Needed for makefile structure.